Selindek/spring-data-jpa-acl/acl/README.md

 When the Acl checks for 'create' permissions it also checks the `@AclRolePermission` annotations, so by default all users with ROLE_ADMIN role can create any kind of objects.
 You can add a 'create' permission to certain roles by a `@AclRolePermission` annotation too, but don't forget that in this case those roles also automatically gain 'read' permission too!

+## @AclLinkRole

+Let's assume we have a chat server where users can register themselves into chat-rooms and can write messages and responses to other messages.
+We also want to grant some kind of moderator rights to a few user in these groups, who will gain special rights to that group: let's say they can edit or delete messages.
+But we don't want to allow other members of this chat-room to know who are the moderators.
+The moderators should be stored a collection-property in the chat-room entity, annotated with `@AclOwner` annotation in order to grant them special permission.
+But that also means that all of the members who can access the chat-room with a `READ` permission can also see this property and its content.
+We cannot filter the content of this property, because the member of the chat-room should can see each-others, so if a moderator is also a common member of the group, then he became visible via this association too.

+Here comes the `@AclLinkRole` annotation.
+If a _referenced_ property is annotated with this annotation then that property-reference endpoint is only visible for users who has any of the roles listed in the `value` field of the annotation.
+If a user tries to access the given endpoint, - like `.../api/chatrooms/23/moderators` in this case - then will get a 404 response.
+On top of that he cannot even see the `hateos` link to this endpoint in the parent entity.
+So when he access the `api/chatrooms/23` endpoint the `"moderators":".../api/chatroom/23/moderators` link wont't appear for him in the response.

+This annotation is a very convenient tool for hiding certain properties from common users without creating - otherwise unnecessary - extra entities.

+Of course it work only for referenced properties.
+Properties of non-exposed types or primitive types are not affected by this annotation.

 ## @PreAuthorize

 The ACL module automatically defines a AclPermissionEvaluator bean, so you can use all its functionality without any further settings.